oracle/python-oracledb/doc/src/api_manual/deprecations.rst

 and is no longer available in python-oracledb.
 The most recent deprecated and desupported features are listed first.

+The previous cx_Oracle deprecation announcements remain in force for python-oracledb.
+The relevant functionality may be removed in a future version of python-oracledb.

 .. list-table-with-summary:: Desupported in python-oracledb 2.0
     :header-rows: 1
     :class: wy-table-responsive